Self-Compassion in Psychotherapy Training Fees

 SCIP - Application Fee

-• You must have completed a full Mindful Self-Compassion (MSC) program (8-week, 10-week Live Online, or 5-day Intensive)
+- Have completed a full Mindful Self-Compassion (MSC) program (8-week, 10-week Live Online, or 5-day Intensive)

 *These fees are non-refundable*

 Once you submit your application fee, an email will be sent with the application form and further guidance.
-From this point, the follow on steps and tracking of requirements are the applicants sole responsibility.
+From this point, the follow-on steps and tracking of requirements are the applicant's sole responsibility.

 Please email prefessionaltraining@centerformsc.org for any inquiries on Training Pathway or Certification process, as these fees will not be refundable and not eligible for a payment plan.